 Myth 6: A reverse mortgage will affect my government benefits.

 Fact: A reverse mortgage generally does not affect regular Social Security or Medicare benefits.
 However, if you are on Medicaid, any reverse mortgage proceeds that you receive would count as an asset and could impact Medicaid eligibility.
-To be sure, we recommend that potential borrowers consult their federal benefits administrators or financial advisors.
+To be sure, we recommend that potential borrowers consult their federal benefits administrators or a reliable financial advisor.

 Myth 7: There are no objective advisors available to seniors trying to decide if a reverse mortgage suits their needs.